Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Geometry/SnapGeometryEdits/readme.md

 Geometry guides are enabled by default when snapping is enabled.
 These allow for snapping to a point coinciding with, parallel to, perpendicular to or extending an existing geometry.

+On supported platforms haptic feedback on `SnapState.SnappedToFeature` and `SnapState.SnappedToGeometryGuide` is enabled by default when snapping is enabled.
+Custom haptic feedback can be configured by setting `SnapSettings.IsHapticFeedbackEnabled` to false and listening to `GeometryEditor.SnapChanged` events to provide specific feedback depending on the `SnapState`.

 ## Tags

 edit, feature, geometry editor, graphics, layers, map, snapping